 IMPORTANT: In Romania, people are usually counting the number of rooms an apartment or house has, and not number of bedrooms (so the living room is counted as well).

-As a result, a 3 room apartment would be one with 2 bedrooms and 1 living room.
-A 2 room apartment would be a 1-bedroom.
-Have this in mind when searching for your next home.
+As a result, a 3-room apartment would be one with 2 bedrooms and 1 living room.
+A 2-room apartment would be a 1-bedroom.
+Keep this in mind when searching for your next home.

 Other things to know about renting or buying property in Romania

-I want to go through some really important things that you should have in mind when renting in Romania – especially long term rentals, but also if you’re interested in buying.
+I want to go through some really important things that you should keep in mind when renting or buying property in Romania, especially pitfalls that you’ll know how to avoid.

 The first and most important thing is that you need a contract.
 I’ve already mentioned this, but I want to repeat it as it is extremely important for foreigners.